 How to Store Pizza Sauce?

-Pizza sauce is easy to store and there are two main options of storing it away.
+Red and white pizza sauce is easy to store and there are two main options of storing it away.
 The first one is storing it in your freezer (in a freezer Ziploc bag or spoon into muffin tins).
 Your second option is pouring your leftover sauce into a jar, covering it, and storing it away in your fridge.

 How long is pizza sauce good for in the fridge?
 I’ll cover this next.